Judy Dafoe Hopkins

 Judy is survived by her husband of 49 years, Bill, daughters Blythe Campbell and Darien Reece, Bill’s daughter Peggy Hopkins, and five grandchildren.

 Darien Reece grew up sewing and doing crafts alongside her mom Judy, who encouraged her to pursue studies in Textile Design and Technology.
 Although she has made one quilt with her mom’s help, her favorite fiber arts are weaving and felt-making.
-Darien’s work in material development and research has taken her to the Carolinas, Asia, Oregon and back to Asia, where she lives with her husband Jeff and their two kids.
+Darien’s work in material development and research for Nike took her to the Carolinas, Asia, and Oregon.
+She’s now retired and living in Oregon with husband Jeff and their two kids.